jayache80/pass-setup/pass-setup.md

 You can now add existing passwords, randomly generate new passwords, and retrieve stored passwords that are saved as GPG-encrypted files in `~/.password-store` by default.
-If you have no hopes of ever migrating this password store to another computer, you can stop now.
-However, setting up a git repository is nice because it will allow you to easily migrate the password store to other computers as well as keep a `git log` of the changes made to the store.
-The `pass` utility automatically makes `git commits` to the repository any time you change the password store in any way.
+If you have no hopes of ever migrating this password store to another computer, you can stop now; `pass` will be storing your encrypted files as `.gpg` files within `~/.password-store`.
+However, setting up a git repository is nice because it will keep a `git log` of the changes made to the password store; the `pass` utility automatically makes `git commits` to the repository any time you change the password store in any way.
+Further, using a git repository allows you to easily migrate the password store to other computers.

 #### Setup git repo
 > Note: Make sure you have `[user]` info in `~/.gitconfig`.